mattermost/docs/source/deployment/customize-mattermost.rst

 7. Run ``tar -xvf mattermost-webapp.tar.gz`` to extract your new customized ``client`` folder
 8. Restart your Mattermost server

-It is possible to customize certain parts of the webapp without forking using our :doc:`Custom Branding <../administration/branding>` settings.
+It is possible to customize certain parts of the webapp without forking by using our :doc:`Custom Branding <../administration/branding>` settings.

 To replace the logo in email notifications, change the file located in the ``/images`` directory.